RetroDECK/ES-DE/USERGUIDE-DEV.md

 The _sharp_ scaling method uses nearest-neighbor interpolation which retains sharp pixels and looks better for most low-resolution retro games.
 The _smooth_ scaling method uses the Lanczos algorithm and produces smoother pixels.
 This may look better on some more modern games at higher resolutions.
 If unsure, use the _sharp_ method.

+**Box size**

+The size of the 3D game box, or the cover image if there is no 3D box and the _Use cover image if 3D box is missing_ setting has been enabled.
+The available options are _medium, small_ and _large_.

+**Physical media size**

+The size of the physical media image.
+The available options are _medium, small_ and _large_.

 **Generate miximages when scraping**

 Enables or disables the miximage generator when scraping.
 Applies to both the single-game scraper and the multi-scraper.